marborkowski/hand-signed/README.md

 <img src="https://raw.githubusercontent.com/marborkowski/hand-signed/main/.storybook/logo.svg?token=GHSAT0AAAAAABTC7KOV4AY2SVFIABNGWTXIYTEASUA" alt="Hand-Signed" />

-**HandSigned** is a simple React component that allows you to quickly color any text in such a way that each character of the text can have a different color (for example, a rainbow effect).
-HandSigned also brings some additional features that allow you to **animate text**.
-For more details check out the "Example" page.
+**HandSigned** is a react component that allows you to easily expose a manual signature interface in your web application.

+This library uses the classic canvas element to render the signature.

+You can even use `ref` property to execute internal methods of the component like `clear`, `getDataURL`, `getRawData`.
+You can also read the original canvas element reference if you need.

 <br />
 <br />